buttercup/locust/README.md

 ## Installation

-Run `npm install @buttercup/locust --save-dev` to install as a dev dependency in a Node JS project.
+Run `npm install @buttercup/locust --save-dev` to install as a dev dependency - as it's designed to be included in a build system, such as with Webpack, it does not need to be a normal dependency.

-The npm published version of this libary contains both the minified and unminified sources which can be used directly: `dist/locust.js` and `dist/locust.min.js`.

-_When requiring this library directly via `@buttercup/locust`, the minified version provided._
+Types are included.

 ## Usage